maartends/viaa-batch-reporter/README.md

 optional arguments:
+  -h, --help         show this help message and exit -g, --glob-file    Find mtd file through glob-pattern.
+If set, I'll try to
+                     find the mtd-file based on the batch name.
+Defaults to false.
-  -h, --help         show this help message and exit -m MTD, --mtd MTD  Filepath to mtd (csv) file.
+  -m MTD, --mtd MTD  Filepath to mtd (csv) file.
 Can be local or FTP-path.
 ```